codingABI/GyroRaycaster/README.md

 # GyroRaycaster
 Gamelike raycaster where viewer can be moved and rotated by gyroscope sensor.
-When the viewer has reached the exit to the outer world the games ends.
+When the viewer has reached the exit to the outer world the game ends.

 ![screenshot](/assets/images/Screenshot.png)